leandronsp/chespirito/README.md

-  ci                         Runs code linter and unit tests in CI sample.hello-app           Runs a sample Hello World app sample.login-app           Runs a sample app with Login feature
+  ci                         Runs code linter and unit tests in CI sample.hello-app           Runs a sample Hello World app sample.login-app           Runs a sample app with Login feature gem.publish                Publishes the gem to https://rubygems.org (auth required) gem.yank                   Removes a specific version from the Rubygems
 ```

 ----